cdaein/posting/README.md

 Run `posting create` to create and schedule a new post interactively.
 The media file paths you specify will be copied to the `watchDir`.

-Or, you can manually create a timestamped (ie. `YYYY.MM.DD-HH.mm`) folder with `settings.json` and media files in the `watchDir`.
+Instead of using the CLI command, you can manually create a timestamped (ie. `YYYY.MM.DD-HH.mm`) folder with `settings.json` and media files in the `watchDir`.

+If you want to cancel any scheduled post, simply remove the post folder from `watchDir`.

 ### `posting watch`

 Run `posting watch` to monitor the `watchDir` directory.
+Keep the program running in the background.
 Posting will publish a scheduled post if the timestamp of a scheduled post is within the publish window (+/- 10 minutes).
 Published posts are moved to `_published` folder.
-Keep the program running in the background.
+Any failed posts are moved to `_failed` folder.

 There are three ways that Posting detects scheduled posts.
 First, when it starts, it scans the watch directory for any existing scheduled posts.
-Second, it detects any new posts added while it is running.
-Third, it will scan the watch directory every 5 minutes to see if any scheduled posts are within the publish time window.
+Second, it scans any new posts added while it is running.
+Third, it will scan the watch directory every 5 minutes to see if any existing scheduled posts are within the publish time window.

 ## Supported Platforms

 - Mastodon
-  - Getting API Key is as simple as going to your Preferences > Developement.
+  - Getting API Key is very easy.
+Just go to your instance, click Preferences > Developement.
 Create a New Application with read/write access.
-Then, copy the Access Token.
+Then, copy the Access Token to `.env`.
 - ~~Instagram~~
   - IG API doesn't work as I expect it to.
+It's one of the worst APIs I've ever had to deal with.
 - Threads
+  - Threads API isn't much better.
+I wish you good luck with dealing with incomplete API doc and generating and replacing Access Tokens.
-  - Threads API uses `curl` to download media files so Posting uses Firebase Storage to create public URLs.
-If posting is sucessful, the temporary file is deleted from Firebase.
-Free tier should be good enough.
+  - Threads API uses `curl` to download media files so it requires public URLs (no local uploading) for file attachments.
+Posting currently relies on Firebase Storage for this, which means you will need Firebase account.
+If posting is sucessful, the uploaded file is deleted from Firebase.
+Free tier of Firebase should be good enough in most cases.
 - Twitter
   - Free Developer account is good enough for posting text and media tweets.
+Make sure to give read/write access when creating Access Token.

 ## Disclaimer